- Tour Map

 Waking to another Cooktown morning, we set off in search of the town’s railway relics on a walking tour.
 Some elements are still available to be viewed, long after the closure of the railway lines in 1960.
 On return to the Main Street, we visit the Cooktown Museum, which contains a wide array of railway displays and information on the gold rush era, general history, and stories of the many cyclonic events over the decades in the region.

 After lunch, we visit the Kuku Bulkaway Indigenous Art Gallery, operated by traditional owners, the Yuku-Baja-Muliku people.
-You will have some free time in the afternoon to explore the town on your own, before we gather again for a walk-through Cooktown Botanic Gardens and Grassy Hill to round off the day.
+You will have some free time in the afternoon to explore the town on your own, before we gather again for a walk-through Cooktown Botanic Gardens and Grassy Hill.
 The day will end with great views out to the sea and to a modern-day lighthouse, followed by dinner with the group in a local restaurant.

 Day 9 • Monday: